 It’s no secret crib mattress manufacturers have a vested interest in getting you to buy their product.

 Personally, I’m not a cynic, but it is worth looking at baby products with a critical eye.

 Many of the companies leading the way in innovative crib mattresses are parents, too.
-Naturalmat, My Green Mattress, Newton, and Nook Sleep – these companies were all started by parents who want to keep their kids safe.
+Newton, Naturepedic and Nook Sleep – these companies were all started by parents or grandparents who want to keep their kids safe.
 As such, many of these companies focus on making a super safe baby crib mattress that is free from chemicals, and use certified organic cotton and other natural, non toxic crib mattress materials.